 Within different EEZs, there are a wide variety of regulations regarding the survey of deep-water areas prior to oil and gas leasing and the acceptable set-back distances from vulnerable marine ecosystems once they are discovered.
 One of the primary goals of the DOSI Oil & Gas working group is to provide a set of “best practice” recommendations for resource managers to apply within and beyond various nations’ exclusive economic zones.

-- Active discussion of emerging offshore regulatory issues
+- Active community discussion of emerging offshore regulatory issues

-- Raise oil & gas stewardship issue across EEZs
+- Raising oil & gas stewardship issue across EEZs

 - Review of regulations: a) identify issues via a questionnaire, b) identify adequacy of industry baseline surveys and impact assessments

 - Work on standardization of metrics across regions

 - Development of “Best Practices” advisory document with stakeholder engagement

 Recent Working Group Activities: